thewca/wca-regulations/wca-regulations_2012.md

   - 5b1) If a competitor chooses to repair the puzzle, he must repair only the defective pieces.
 Tools and/or pieces of other puzzles must not be used to repair the original puzzle.
 Penalty: disqualification of the attempt (DNF).
   - 5b2) Any repairs to a puzzle must not give the competitor any advantage in solving the puzzle.
 Penalty: disqualification of the attempt (DNF).
   - 5b3) If, after repairing the puzzle but before the end of the attempt, the competitor finds that the puzzle is unsolvable, he may disassemble and assemble a maximum of 4 pieces to make the puzzle solvable.
-  - 5b4) During blindfolded events, a puzzle defect may only be repaired during the attempt, and all repairs must be performed blindfolded.
+  - 5b4) During blindfolded events, a puzzle defect shall only be repaired during the attempt, and all repairs must be performed blindfolded.
 Penalty: disqualification of the attempt (DNF).
   - 5b5) If parts of the puzzle are still defective or not fully placed at the end of the attempt, the result shall be recorded as the worst state obtainable by reassembling the puzzle.
 - 5c) If a competitor has a puzzle defect, this does not give him the right to an extra attempt.